wgross/TreeStore.Core/src/TreeStore.DictionaryFS/readme.md

 Two classes have to be created for a new filesystem command provider:

 1. The provider itself: It is annotated with a unique descriptor and may publish additional [provider capabilities](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.provider.providercapabilities).
 Currently TreeStore doesn't help with providing any of these capabilities yet. which is why we declare `ProviderCapabilities.None`.
 The provider class also knows how to create a instance of the second class to build.
 2. The drive info: The custom drive info class derived from PowerShells [PSDriveInfo](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.psdriveinfo) class holds the state of the drive.
-PwoerShell wiull kepep the instance of the drive info as long the the drive isn't removed.
+PowerShell will keep the instance of the drive info as long the the drive isn't removed.
 It is created from an instance of the `PSDiveInfo` class given the to providers method `NewDrive` and contains the parameters which were given to PowerShell `New-Drive` command.

 The most vital  information in respect to TreeStore kept by in the DriveInfo is how to get access to the root node of the file system data.
 Please refer to the files [DictionaryFsCmdletProvider](DictionaryFsCmdletProvider.cs) and [DictionaryFsDriveInfo](DictionaryFsDriveInfo.cs) for complete examples.